whatheheckisthis/Save-A-Life/README.md

 This comprehensive testing ensures that the algorithm performs reliably under a wide range of conditions and scenarios, validating its effectiveness for lane detection.
 By leveraging the Gaussian Mixture MCMC algorithm's strengths in handling complex, multimodal distributions and efficiently sampling high-dimensional spaces, we are pioneering a new frontier in lane detection technology.
 This innovative repurposing underscores the algorithm's versatility and the transformative potential of cross-domain applications.

-- *GaussianMixMCMC_metropolis.m:* Main function about the methodology
-- *data:* this folder contains a synthetic dataset used as an example
-- *functions:* this folder contains functions with by the method;